run-house/runhouse/docs/overview/accessibility.rst

 Runhouse stores user configs both locally in :code:`~/.rh/config.yaml` and remotely in the Runhouse database.
 This allows you to preserve your same config across environments.
 Some important configs to consider setting:

-Whether to use spot instances (cheaper but can be reclaimed at any time) by default.
+Whether to use spot instances, which are cheaper but can be reclaimed at any time.
-Note that this is :code:`False` by default because you'll need to request spot quota from the cloud providers to use spot instances.
-You can override this setting in the cluster factory constructor:
+This is :code:`False` by default because you'll need to request spot quota from the cloud providers to use spot instances.

 .. code-block:: python

-    rh.configs.set('use_spot', False)
+    rh.configs.set('use_spot', True)

-Clusters can start and stop dynamically to save money.
-If you set :code:`autostop = 10`, the cluster will terminate after 10 minutes of inactivity.
-If you set :code:`autostop = -1`, the cluster will stay up indefinitely.
+Default autostop time for the Cluster, to dynamically stop the cluster after inactivity to save money.
-After the cluster terminates, if you call a Function which is on that cluster, the Function will automatically start the cluster again.
+The cluster will stay up for the specified amount of time (in minutes) after inactivity, or indefinitely if `-1` is provided.
+Calling a Function on the cluster after the cluster terminates will automatically restart the cluster.
 You can also call :code:`cluster.keep_warm(autostop=-1)` to control this for an existing cluster:

 .. code-block:: python

     rh.configs.set('default_autostop', 30)

-You can set your default Cloud provider if you have multiple Cloud accounts set up locally.
+Default Cloud provider, if you have multiple Cloud accounts set up locally.
-If you set it to :code:`cheapest`, SkyPilot will select the cheapest provider for your desired hardware (including spot pricing, if enabled).
-You can set this to :code:`aws`, :code:`gcp`, or :code:`azure` too:
+Setting it to :code:`cheapest` will use the cheapest provider (through SkyPilot) for your desired hardware, (including spot pricing, if enabled).
+Other options are :code:`aws`, :code:`gcp`, :code:`azure`, or :code:`lambda`

 .. code-block:: python

     rh.configs.set('default_provider', 'cheapest')

-Now that you've changed some configs, you probably want to save them to Runhouse to access them elsewhere:
+To save updated configs to Runhouse to access them elsewhere:

 .. code-block:: python